-This paper aims to provide a perspective model with mathematical parametrization that gives artistic-style interaction with image-geometry.
-It is a parametrization that works similarly to the way film directors choose lenses for each scene by their aesthetics \cite{Giardina2016AnamorphicUltra70,Sasaki2017Anamorphic,Neil2004CineLens}, but with a greater degree of control.
+This paper aims to provide a perspective model with a mathematical parametrization that allows artistic-style interaction with image geometry.
+Similar in a way film directors choose lenses for each scene based on aesthetics \cite{Giardina2016AnamorphicUltra70,Sasaki2017Anamorphic,Neil2004CineLens}, but with parametrization that offers a greater degree of control.
 It also provides a psycho-physiological correlation between perspective model parameters and the perception of depicted space attributes, like distance, size, proportions, shape or speed.
 That mapping enables the use of the presented model in a professional environment, where image geometry is specifically suited for a task \cite{Whittaker1984StereographicCrystal}.